-The implementation of the new regulatory framework has, however, come to a halt, and in the meantime the BoP proceeded to the restructuring of its internal supervisory structure, creating three new departments: prudential supervision, market conduct supervision and legal enforcement.
-This course of action, as well the recent proposals aimed at establishing a single supervisory mechanism ('SSM') that will be made up of the ECB and national competent authorities, the ECB being responsible for the overall functioning of the SSM and having direct oversight of the eurozone banks in cooperation with national supervisory authorities, may mean that Portugal may not, after all, be implementing a new supervisory model.
+The implementation of the new regulatory framework based on the 'twin peaks' model was discussed between late 2010 and the beginning of 2011, but such restructuring route was not adopted.
+To overcome vulnerabilities and deficiencies of the supervision system, the BoP proceeded to the restructuring of its internal supervisory structure, creating three new departments (prudential supervision, market conduct supervision and legal enforcement) and implementing working groups for some areas which were not separately supervised such as banks recovery or resolution and credit institutions' management supervision.
+Furthermore, it shall also be noted that the supervisory system will change generally following the recent proposals aimed at establishing a single supervisory mechanism (SSM) and a single resolution mechanism (SRM) that will be made up of the ECB and national competent authorities, the ECB being responsible for the overall functioning of the SSM and SRM and having direct oversight of the eurozone banks in cooperation with national supervisory authorities.